 \subsection{Quantum contextuality}

-Quantum theory cannot be modelled with hidden variables that are both deterministic and non-contextual\footnote{This means that each projective measurement is assigned a definite value that is independent of other compatible measurements performed simultaneously.} \cite{Bell1966, Kochen1968}.
+Quantum theory cannot be modeled with hidden variables that are both deterministic and non-contextual\footnote{This means that each projective measurement is assigned a definite value that is independent of other compatible measurements performed simultaneously.} \cite{Bell1966, Kochen1968}.
 This is known as contextuality \cite{Budroni2022review}.
-Contextuality scenarios can be cast in the language of graph theory, where each input/output tuple (event) is associated to a vertex and an edge is drawn between two vertices if and only if the events can be distinguished by jointly measurable observables.
-While many different contextuality tests can be associated to the same graph, both the non-contextual hidden variable and quantum bound associated to a given graph can be bounded in terms of the graph's independence number and the Lov\'asz theta function (recall Eq.~\eqref{LovaszTheta}), respectively \cite{Cabello2014}.
-These quantities are computable by LP and SDP, respectively.
-More generally, it is possible to adapt the NPA hierarchy to arbitrary tests of contextuality by leveraging that compatible projective measurements commute, which add constraints to the moment matrix \cite{Acin2015}.
+Contextuality scenarios can be cast in the language of graph theory, where each input/output tuple (event) is associated with a vertex, and an edge is drawn between two vertices if and only if the events can be distinguished by jointly measurable observables.
+While many different contextuality tests can be associated with the same graph, both the non-contextual hidden variable and the quantum bounds associated with a given graph can be bounded in terms of the graph's independence number and the Lov\'asz theta function (recall Eq.~\eqref{LovaszTheta}), respectively \cite{Cabello2014}.
+These quantities are computable via LP and SDP, respectively.
+The connection with the Lov\'asz theta function has been leveraged to self-test quantum states in contextuality scenarios by examining the dual SDP \cite{Bharti2019}.
+Generally, it is possible to adapt the NPA hierarchy to arbitrary tests of contextuality by leveraging the fact that compatible projective measurements commute, which adds constraints to the moment matrix \cite{Acin2015}.